edawson/bio_docker/README.md

 October 2015

 ## What is it?
-The bio\_docker report contains a number of directories.
+The bio\_docker repository contains a number of directories.
 Each directory contains a build file for the relevant bioinformatics tool that is wrapped by the Dockerfile in that directory.